srikantsingh673/Scientific_Calculator/README.md

 ⚫ Mean, median and mode
 ⚫ Dictionary, variance and standard deviation

-For executing this python program you should must install this pip in your system :
+For executing this python program you must install this pip in your system :

 (1) NUMPY
     : pip install numpy